Is Marbella Safe? All Your Questions Answered By a Local

 Is Marbella safe?
 The short answer is yes.
 Of course, things can happen in Marbella, but overall, it’s a safe place for travellers and expats.

-Whenever I’ve walked around Marbella alone, I never felt unsafe.
-There are always lots of people around, especially in the old town.
+Whenever I walk around Marbella alone, I never feel unsafe.
+There are always lots of people around, especially in the centre and the old town.

-You’ll find that most beaches have a lifeguard in summer, and it isn’t unusual to see police patrolling the main areas.
+You’ll find that most beaches have a lifeguard during the peak season, and it isn’t unusual to see police patrolling the main areas.

-In this blog, I’ll tell you everything you need to know about Marbella – from the safest and unsafest neighbourhoods to safety tips.
+In this blog, I’ll tell you everything you need to know about the safety in Marbella – from the safest and most unsafe neighbourhoods to safety tips from a local.

 This post contains affiliate links, and as an Amazon Associate, I earn from qualifying purchases.
 If you click through and purchase something, I receive a small commission on the price at no extra cost to you.
 This helps me keep the content up to date and make other improvements to the blog.

-Important: This article is based on research and my experience as a Costa del Sol local who has visited Marbella numerous times.
+Important: This article is based on research and my experience as a Costa del Sol local who regularly spends time in Marbella.
 It’s a guide to understanding what safety is like in Marbella and provides local tips to help you have a better holiday.
 However, check out the government’s safety advice before travelling to any destination.

 How safe is Marbella?
 An overview